 When conceptualizing or putting down your ideas into the document, make sure that every detail is noted down as much as possible.
 It is also important to include the perceived flow of the app and how the user would be able to navigate throughout the app as well.
 This is on top of listing down the features that you have envisioned.
 By doing so, you are helping your developer to understand what the app is about, and what are the behavioral expectations.

 Take a good look at the document that you have created.
 Now, review the features and flow that are noted down, and then review each feature closely and consider which ones you can take away.
 You need to offer what is known as the “core value” of your mobile application startup idea.
 For now, there is no need to build all the features you have listed down on your first version, especially the “nice to have” ones that can always be add-ons for future updates.

-For you to be able to bring the app to the market quickly, and make sure that the overall costs are within budget, it is extremely important to build what you have noted down as “must have” features for the first version.
-These “core value” feature must be the exact ones that promise to solve the problems of the user.
+For you to be able to bring the app to the market quickly and make sure that the overall costs are within budget, it is extremely important to build what you have noted down as “must-have” features for the first version.
+These “core value” features must be the exact ones that promise to solve the problems of the user.

 It is very common to hear that most entrepreneurs start off by saying they just want basic design and put their focus on developing applications.
 However, this is not a good idea.

 There is more to design than just thinking about colors, buttons, and graphics.
 Design takes a step further from simply how applications look, but more importantly about user experience.
 Even if you have a gorgeous looking application or a basic looking one, if the user’s experience is not favorable, then nobody will use the application in the end.